Slavery of this age?

 If a Christian sees the poor in crisis, rather than killing their children, step in and help.
 That help can take many forms from actually forming a relationship and mentoring these people to teaching them life skills, to monetary aid, to prayer.
 There is an almost endless list of ways upon which those who have been given much can help those with less and who are in need.
 The one whose solution is to compound the unexpected pregnancy with the error of murder will face their Creator one day and be pressed to give an account.
 On that side of the veil, any temporal explanation will faint before the Creator of all things.
 “I thought they would be better off.”
 As an excuse might be answered with, “So why didn’t you do the same thing seeing as it was such a good idea for them?”
 But that’s the irony, isn’t it?
 We always seem to know what’s best for people who are prohibited from answering back with their own opinions.

 The heart is our spirit created by God Almighty.
 The flesh is a wall to the heart.
 Killing is a selfish, destructive act which takes no skill and little thought.
-Creating is a cherished skill which reaps rewards not yet seen by any of us this side of the veil.
+Creating is a cherished skill which reaps the rewards not yet seen by any of us this side of the veil.
 Creating a relationship with others has a payoff one will not find within the cold, echoing halls of today’s empty churches.
 If the church were to actually practice what Christ commanded in Matthew 28:18-20, it is quite likely the abortion situation would resolve of its own accord.
-Instead of each person looking out for themselves, each person would have 7 billion people looking out for them.
+Instead of each person looking out for themselves, each person would have seven billion people looking out for them.
 In such a world, where would the need for an abortion come from?
 This is the desire and lesson Christ has for each one of us.
-Are we Supremely Confident enough to go and do it?
+Are we Supremely Confident enough to go, and do it?